dji-sdk/Mobile-UXSDK-Android/README.md

 ## What is This?

 The UX SDK is a suite of product agnostic UI objects that fast tracks the development of Android applications using the [DJI Mobile SDK](http://developer.dji.com/mobile-sdk/).
+Also, check out the new open source version of [UX SDK Beta ](https://github.com/dji-sdk/Mobile-UXSDK-Beta-Android).

 ## Integration